JustinSDK/dotSCAD/docs/lib-path_extrude.md

 It extrudes a 2D shape along a path.
 This module is suitable for a path created by a continuous function.

-It depends on the `rotate_p` function and the `polysections` module.
-Remember to include "rotate_p.scad" and "polysections.scad".

 When using this module, you should use points to represent the 2D shape.
 If your 2D shape is not solid, indexes of triangles are required.
 See [polysections](https://openhome.cc/eGossip/OpenSCAD/lib-polysections.html) for details.

 ## Parameters